DecodeME

-DecodeME is an ongoing genome-wide association study that will search for genetic risk factors for ME/CFS.
-With a planned recruitment of 25,000 patients, it is expected to be the largest such study to date, and results are expected in 2024.
+DecodeME is a genome-wide association study searching for genetic risk factors for Myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS).
+With a planned recruitment of 25,000 patients, it is expected to be the largest such study to date.
+Recruitment closed on 15 November 2023 and preliminary results were published in a preprint on 7 August 2025.

 Background

 ME/CFS is a chronic medical condition that often causes significant disability, and whose cause is unknown.
 Genetic studies of ME/CFS have been done before, but without significant findings.
 The authors of a 2022 study suggested that research with more participants is needed to discover statistically significant differences.

 DecodeME aims to perform such a large study.
 It is being run as a partnership between Action for ME and the University of Edinburgh's MRC Human Genetics Unit, with Chris Ponting as chief investigator, and with £3.2 million in funding from the UK's Medical Research Council and the National Institute for Health Research.
 The researchers have also worked with Forward ME and a group of patient advocates, the latter of which contributed to the design of the study.

+The investigators hope the study's findings will inform further research into the pathology of ME/CFS and potential treatments.
+They also hope that discovering a genetic connection will help dispel some of the stigma around ME/CFS.

 History

-The study announced receipt of funding in June 2020, and recruitment was opened on 12 September, 2022.
-In January 2023, the team wrote that over 17,000 patients had completed the survey, and almost 9,000 were sent collection kits.
+The study announced receipt of funding in June 2020, and recruitment was opened on 12 September 2022.
+In January 2023, the team wrote that over 17,000 patients had completed the survey, of which almost 9,000 were sent collection kits.
+On 2 May 2023 they announced that over 10,000 people had been asked to provide samples.

+In June 2023, DecodeME made changes to their data analysis methodology that allowed them to invite additional participants to give DNA.
+Recruitment for the study closed on 15 November 2023.
+A preprint of the preliminary results was released on 7 August 2025.

 Methodology

 DecodeME is a genome-wide association study with a case-control design.
-Expected recruitment is at least 20,000 patients whose onset was not associated with COVID-19, and 5,000 people who were diagnosed with ME/CFS after COVID-19.
+Expected recruitment is at least 20,000 patients whose onset was not associated with COVID-19, and 5,000 people with long COVID who were diagnosed with ME/CFS after COVID-19.
 DNA will be collected by sending patients kits to collect saliva at home and control samples will be obtained from the UK Biobank.
 There will also be a survey to collect data on symptoms.
-Results are expected to be published by September 2024.
 If new risk factors are identified, it may enable further research into potential causes, tests, or treatments.